 They’re in Kluane National PArk (including Mt Logan, Canada’s highest mountain at an incredible 5959m), which is actually part of one of the world’s largest protected areas.
 Soldier’s Summit offers a great viewpoint of the shockingly bright Kluane Lake.

 When driving the Alaska Highway, there are a few things you should not leave home without!

-Disclosure – There are affiliate links below – if you purchase an item, I receive a small percentage at no extra cost you.
-I only recommend products I have personally used and love.
+There are affiliate links below – if you make a qualifying purchase through these links, I may receive a small percentage at no extra cost you.

 The bugs are a little bit thirsty up north to say the least.
 Be sure to take some form of bug protection, especially if camping along the way.
 Trust me, you’ll thank us for this one after your own trip driving the Alaska Highway!

 Vehicle safety kit